giawa/hypercard4net/README.md

 * Basic card rendering, including bitmaps, some icons, button and field support
 * Navigation via next card/previous card (using left and right arrow keys)

+## Example Stacks
+This git project includes a few example stacks (in the Examples directory).
+These stacks were taken from a HyperCard 2.4 release.
+I am not the copyright holder of the example stacks, and they are provided for reference and test purposes only.
+Since I am not bundling a version of HyperCard itself with these stacks I believe that I am distributing the stacks under fair use.

 ## Screenshots
 ![Home vs. Home](https://giawa.github.com/hypercard/home_vs_home.png)